Garissa Airport

-Garissa Airport is an airport in Kenya.
+Garissa Airport is a modest domestic airport located near Garissa town in northeastern Kenya.
+It serves the local population and surrounding counties, primarily supporting government, humanitarian, and charter operations.
+The airport has a basic runway and minimal infrastructure, with limited scheduled passenger services.
+Its role is mainly strategic due to the region’s security and logistical needs.

 Location

 Garissa Airport (IATA: GAS, ICAO: HKGA) is located in the town of Garissa, Garissa County, near the International border with Somalia.

 Its location is approximately 315 km, by air, north of Nairobi International Airport, the country's largest civilian airport.
 The geographic coordinates of this airport are:0° 28' 7.00"N, 39° 38' 58.00"E (Latitude:-0.468610; Longitude:39.649445).

 Airlines and destinations

 Garissa Airport is a small civilian airport, serving Garissa and surrounding communities.
 Situated at 145 m above sea level, the airport has a single asphalt runway 17-35 that measures 3937 ft long.